OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Hotel Convento is situated in the heart of the old Santa Maria district in a stunning 17th century convent in which the modern blends effortlessly with the classical.
-There is really nothing to fault here: the welcome is exceptionally charming and the superior doubles are spacious, spotless and superbly equipped.
-The accommodation surrounds a central courtyard that is, in its own right, one of the barrio‘s architectural gems and the facilities include some beautiful meeting rooms, a gym and a well-stocked library.
+Hotel Convento is situated in the heart of the old Santa Maria district in a stunning 17th-century convent in which the modern blends effortlessly with the classical.
+There is really nothing to fault here: the welcome is exceptionally charming, and the superior doubles are spacious, spotless and superbly equipped.
+The accommodation surrounds a central courtyard that is, in its own right, one of the barrio‘s architectural gems, and the facilities include some beautiful meeting rooms, a gym and a well-stocked library.

 This hotel’s name is in no way misleading: it is located right opposite the city’s great Santa Cruz cathedral on one of the most beautiful squares in old Cádiz.
 Even better, Hotel La Catedral boasts a spectacular rooftop solarium from which you can cool off in the infinity jacuzzi pool whilst gazing straight across at the cathedral’s façade.
-The rooms are smart and modern and are all individually-themed around a famous person, work of art or monument from Cádiz.
+The rooms are smart and modern and are all individually themed around a famous person, work of art or monument from Cádiz.
 There is also a sleek in-house bar with a terrace outside on Plaza de la Catedral.

-Hotel Patagonia Sur is offers stylish, contemporary accommodation that is within easy strolling distance of all Cádiz’s key historical attractions, including the elegant town hall building and the Santa Cruz cathedral.
+Hotel Patagonia Sur offers stylish, contemporary accommodation that is within easy strolling distance of all of Cádiz’s key historical attractions, including the elegant town hall building and the Santa Cruz cathedral.
 It also boasts two attic rooms (one single, one double) with their own private terraces overlooking the city’s rooftops – perfect for romantic weekend getaways.
-All rooms are tastefully decorated with oak furniture, wooden floors and watercolours depicting scenes from Patagonia and a full breakfast buffet is served every morning.
+All rooms are tastefully decorated with oak furniture, wooden floors and watercolours depicting scenes from Patagonia, and a full breakfast buffet is served every morning.